 Trying something new is always intimidating.

-But when it involves hurtling down a hill at high speed on a piece of plastic-coated wood… the fear factor is understandably turned up a notch.
+But when it involves hurtling downhill on a wooden plank… the fear factor turns up a notch!

-Before snowboarding for the first time, you probably have a lot of questions.
+Before snowboarding for the first time, you’ll have a lot of questions.

-To help you get ready to hit the slopes, I’ve put together a list of everything you need to know before snowboarding.
-If you still have any questions at the end… simply drop me a message or browse the site.
+I put together a list of everything you need to know before snowboarding.
+If you still have any questions at the end… drop me a message.

 Some of it keeps you warm, some of it keeps you safe, but all of it helps.